chintan-27/booklid-rust/README.md

 # booklid-rust

-Simple API for reading your laptop lid angle (degrees) with async or blocking apps.
+Simple API for reading your laptop lid angle (degrees) with async or blocking apps. **Only works on macbooks bought after 2019**

 Why use this
 - One call to open a device, then read latest() or subscribe() to a stream.
 - Works in async and non-async programs.
 - Auto-reconnect on sensor hiccups; quiet by default, optional diagnostics.
 - Mock backend is opt-in for testing; never used in production by default.

+Device Support
+- Only works on MacBooks bought after 2019; support for other devices/platforms is coming in next versions.

 Install
 - Add the crate: